eliyacohen1/product_similarity/README.md

 3. To label some of the data in order to better understand the threshold

+4. To label some of the data in order to create more powerful model and embedding

-4. Get more details from the alibaba website
+5. Get more details from the Alibaba website

-5. Add more metrics for finding the best matching products results
+6. Add more metrics for finding the best matching products results

 #### Resourses